RiyaSharma-11/PRODIGY_ML_01/README.md

 # PRODIGY_ML_01

-## Task 1 - House Price Prediction using Linear Regression
+## 📌Task 1 - House Price Prediction using Linear Regression

 This project is part of the Machine Learning Internship at **Prodigy InfoTech**.